-Does Bipolar Disorder Affect Women Differently Than Men?
+Does Bipolar Disorder Affect Women Differently It Affects Than Men?

 Bipolar disorder occurs with a similar frequency in both men and women.
-However, the ways in which the disorder is experienced are vastly different amongst the two sexes.
+However, the disorder functions differently between the two sexes.

 For starters, women are significantly more likely to experience more symptoms associated with depressive episodes than manic episodes.
-Additionally, women’s hormones can play a major role in how bipolar disorder affects them.
-Women’s hormones play a major role in the development of bipolar disorder and the severity in which they experience it.
+Additionally, women’s hormones can play a significant role in how bipolar disorder affects them.
+Women’s hormones play a major role in developing symptoms of bipolar disorder and the severity in which they experience them.

-Menopause can also play a major role in how women experience bipolar disorder compared to men.
-Among women who have the disorder, almost one in five reported severe emotional disturbances during the transition into menopause.
+Menopause can also play a significant role in how women experience bipolar disorder compared to men.
+Among women who have the disorder, almost many have reported severe emotional disturbances during the transition into menopause.

 However, the greatest evidence of a hormonal association with bipolar disorder is found during pregnancy and the postpartum period.
-Women who have bipolar disorder and are either pregnant or have very recently given birth are seven times more likely to be admitted to the hospital as a result of their bipolar disorder.
+Women who have bipolar disorder and are either pregnant or have very recently given birth are seven times more likely to be admitted to the hospital due to their bipolar disorder.
 They are also twice as likely to have a recurrence of symptoms.